Nordix/xcluster/ovl/qemu-sriov/README.md

 sr-iov applications with qemu instead of buying (and maintaining) expensive HW.

-Support for SR-IOV was added to `qemu` in commit `7c0fa8dff`.
-It is included in qemu `v7.0.0` (git tag --contains 7c0fa8dff).
+Support for the `igb` NIC with SR-IOV was added to `qemu` in `v8.x.x`, which is included in Ubuntu 24.04.
+If you have an older `qemu` you must build it locally (described below).

-A NIC that supports SR-IOV in `qemu` is now available.
-It is built on the Intel `igb` emulation by @knuto.

 The [multilan-router](../network-topology#multilan-router) network
-topology is most often used.
+topology is used.

 <img src="../network-topology/multilan-router.svg" width="60%" />